 We’ve all heard about mobile-first design, but it can be hard to internalize.
 For many of us, our first instinct is to create a traditional desktop website and then work on making it mobile-friendly.
 As you’ll learn in this episode, a true mobile-first approach is more important than it’s ever been — and will only keep growing in importance.

 In this conversation, my guest and I are going to take a deep dive and geek out about technical SEO.
 It’s hard to imagine anyone better suited for such a conversation than Dawn Anderson, who is an internal SEO and digital marketing consultant for brands and startups alike.
-She’s also a lecturer and trainer in digital marketing and search marketing.
 She and I speak at many of the same conferences, so I already know she’s a fantastic expert and the perfect guest for the show.

 - [01:09] – Dawn starts off by discussing crawl budget, what it is, and why we care.